C. Rangarajan: Career

 Rangarajan taught at several institutions including the University of Pennsylvania and the Indian Institute of Management, Ahmedabad (IIM-A).
 He was a well known teacher of economics at IIMA for the postgraduate and the doctoral courses.
 His textbook on macro economics was used in business management schools.

 He was awarded the title of Honorary Fellow of IIM-A in 1997.

-He served as a Deputy Governor of the Reserve Bank of India from 1982 to 1991, after which he served as the Governor of the Reserve Bank of India between 22 December 1992 and 21 December 1997.
+He served as a deputy governor of the Reserve Bank of India from 1982 to 1991, after which he served as the governor of the Reserve Bank of India between 22 December 1992 and 21 December 1997.

-He served as the Governor of Andhra Pradesh from 24 November 1997 to 3 January 2003.
+He served as the governor of Andhra Pradesh from 24 November 1997 to 3 January 2003.
 After demitting that office, he took charge as the chairman of the Twelfth Finance Commission.
 While serving as the governor of Andhra Pradesh, he received additional charges as governor of Odisha from 1998 to 1999, and as governor of Tamil Nadu from 2001 to 2002.

 In 2002, the Government of India awarded him the Padma Vibhushan, India's second highest civilian award.
+Academy of Grassroots Studies and Research of India (AGRASRI), Tirupati, awarded him the Rajiv Gandhi Outstanding Leadership National Award for the year 2008 on 20 August, 2008 at Tirupati.
+He delivered the 7th Rajiv Gandhi Memorial Lecture on 20 August, 2008 at Tirupati.

 From 2005 to 2008, he was the chairman of the Prime Minister's Economic Advisory Council.
-In August 2008, he resigned as chairman of the Council and was nominated as a member of the Rajya Sabha.
+In August 2008, he resigned as chairman of the council and was nominated as a member of the Rajya Sabha.
 He resigned from the Rajya Sabha in August 2009 and was re-appointed chairman of the Prime Minister's Economic Advisory Council.
 He resigned from the Council on 19 May 2014, when the UPA government was voted out of power.
 Since then, he has been the chairman of the Madras School of Economics and has been writing and publishing on issues pertaining to the economy.

 In May 2020, the Tamil Nadu government formed a high-level committee, chaired by Rangarajan, to advise the government on the medium-term response after the COVID-19 lockdown period.
 The committee submitted its report in September 2020, recommending an urban jobs guarantee program, similar to the state's rural one, and expressing optimism about the economy's ability to rebound in two months' time.